 Find time to run

-Finding a gap in your schedule to run when you’re travelling can be pretty tricky; I know a lot of people love to flick through their social media feeds or watch TV in the mornings, but there is a better way you could be using that time!
+Finding a gap in your schedule to run when you’re traveling can be pretty tricky; I know a lot of people love to flick through their social media feeds or watch TV in the mornings, but there is a better way you could be using that time!
 If you’ve got a lovely beachfront hotel, why not go out for a brisk morning run instead of sitting in bed browsing Facebook or Instagram?

 You’ll thank yourself for doing this later in the day, especially if you’ve got your eye on a restaurant and are looking forward to a great meal in the evening.
 Also, you’re probably familiar with that frustrating feeling when your workout just didn’t happen as planned, or you skipped it.
 Your body wants you to exercise; listen to it!